 How is a law made?
 What is the court system Poland?
 What is the difference between the House of Lords, Court of Appeal, High Court of Justice, Crown Court, County Court and Magistrates Court?
-Do particular courts deal with types of case?
+Do particular courts deal with specific cases?
 How does European Union legislation affect member states?
 Which four areas of running a business are typically affected by Legislation?
 What kinds of responsibilities does a manufacturing company have towards consumers?
 How can companies reduce the tax they pay?
 What is money laundering?

-Asylum and Immigration Act Under this act, companies have a legal obligation to ensure that all staff have the right to work in the UK EU
+Asylum and Immigration Act Under this act, companies have a legal obligation to ensure that all staff have the right to work in the UK

-Working Time Directive To protect workers’ health and safety, working hours must meet minimum standards applicable throughout the EU.
+EU Working Time Directive To protect workers’ health and safety, working hours must meet minimum standards applicable throughout the EU.

 National Minimum Wage Act The National Minimum Wage rate per hour depends on your age and whether you’re an apprentice – you must be at least school leaving age to get it.